 Questions or concerns?

-- If you have any questions or concerns regarding your immunization records, review or vaccinations and serology required, please contact the nurses at Student Health Services.
+If you have any questions or concerns after reviewing the BCIT Health Sciences Immunization Review Instructions or Health Sciences Immunization Review Form, please contact the nurses at Student Health Services:

 - By Phone: 604-432-8843

-If you are a current health sciences student and have been in to see us for your immunization review, and still require immunizations or information please call us to book an appointment.
+If you are a current BCIT Health Sciences student and have been in to see us for your immunization review, but still require immunizations or information please call us to discuss next steps.